Road Out of Winter

-Road Out of Winter is a 2020 science fiction novel by Alison Stine.
+Road Out of Winter is a 2020 science fiction and post-apocalyptic novel by Alison Stine.

 Synopsis

 After an unusually long winter has led to gradual societal collapse, a young woman named Wil supports herself by selling marijuana but finds this skill more difficult due to climate change.
 She eventually decides to leave her home in Appalachian Ohio and go to California.
-Her journey through the post apocalyptic United States is made dangerous by the environmental damage and social decay which has occurred.
+Her journey through the post-apocalyptic United States is made dangerous by the environmental damage and social decay which has occurred.